sderosiaux/how-i-stay-updated/README.md

 Posting a lot of links myself.

+# Blog

+I maintain a [blog](http://ctheu.com/).
+It's useful because you try to not say stupid things and must verify your affirmations.
+I have a tons of drafts and todos, very hard to find time to write them down.
+I often takes several evenings doing only that to make an article good enough for me.
+I must improve on that part.

+# TODO

+I maintain a TODO list with a tons of things/ideas/blog that crosses my mind.
+Some of them are more than 1 yo.
+Woops.

 # Chrome

 My "new tab" is using [tabbie](https://tabbie.io/) since it was created.
 I never removed it.